 Who We Serve

 BTEO was founded in 2015 in response to an awareness of a growing number of people experiencing homelessness in Falmouth.
-As an organization we believe strongly that we should provide for the most vulnerable among us, allowing them to remain in their own community.
+As an organization, we believe strongly that we should provide for the most vulnerable among us, allowing them to remain in their own community.

-In the fall of 2015, seven faith-based institutions quickly mobilized and formulated a basic mission statement, which continues to describe our program: “To provide temporary housing and loving support to our Falmouth neighbors experiencing homelessness.”
+In the fall of 2015, seven faith-based institutions quickly mobilized and formulated a basic mission statement, which continues to describe our program: “To provide temporary housing and year-round loving support to our Falmouth neighbors experiencing homelessness.”
 Within 90 days we had a plan in place.
 That winter we housed and fed 27 men and women experiencing homelessness (up to 8 at a time) in motel rooms for more than three months.
 The community responded generously with their time and their money.
-At the end of our first season, the majority of our clients had transitioned into more stable living arrangements.
+At the end of our first season, the majority of our residents had transitioned into more stable living arrangements.

 On December 1, 2016, BTEO began its second year of operation.
 We partnered with the Housing Assistance Corporation (HAC) and Falmouth Human Services (FHS) to fund a part-time case manager for an expanded four-month winter program.
 We again rented motel rooms, but we also partnered with two landlords – the Falmouth Housing Corporation (FHC) and a “snowbird” couple – to rent two homes in Falmouth.
-These houses proved to be more cost-effective than motel rooms and also provided more dignified living arrangements.
+These houses proved more cost-effective than motel rooms and provided more dignified living arrangements.

 From December 1, 2016, through March 31, 2017, BTEO provided housing, case management, friendship, food, transportation, and other critical services to 23 homeless men and women (up to 12 at a time).